cjgriscom/PropertyDB/README.md

 # PropertyDB
-A light serializing database based on PropertyLib
+A light serializing database based on PropertyLib<br/>
+Requires PropertyLib and ErrorLib in the classpath.